jkoleti-uml/5130f2023/2023-11-27-lab/readme.md

 ```
 node server.js
 ```
-3. Open localhost:3000 in a browser
+3. Open localhost:3000 in Google Chrome browser.
+4. We can see the a PWA downloadable app button in the URL bar.
-4. Screenshots of this PWA are in the folder
+5. Screenshots of this PWA are in the folder
 ```
 ~/5130f2023/2023-11-27-lab/screenshots
 ```